 UEFA is recognised as one of the world's leading team-sport organisations in the fight against doping, and the organisation continually strives to ensure that its education and testing programmes remain at the cutting edge of science and recognised good practice in all areas of prevention and detection.

-Any player participating in a UEFA competition may be required not only to undergo a doping control after a match, but also to undergo out-of-competition controls.
-Doping controls may include samples of blood and urine as well as screening for substances such as EPO and human growth hormones.
+Any player participating in a UEFA competition may be required to undergo a doping control, not only after a match, but also out-of-competition.
+Doping controls may include samples of blood and urine, as well as screening for substances such as EPO and human growth hormone.
 No advance information is given as to when controls will take place.

 ©UEFA.com 1998-2015.
 All rights reserved.